writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 A beginners guide to writing documentation
 ==========================================

-.. note:: This information is also available as a :ref:`Keynote Presentation <beginner-presentation>`
+.. note:: This is a write up of a :ref:`Presentation <beginner-presentation>`

 .. warning:: This is still a first draft,
 	 		 not yet meant for public consumption.